 Choose a qualified and experienced surgeon

-Choose a board-certified plastic surgeon with experience performing areola reduction (and any other procedures you're considering).
-Having a skilled and qualified surgeon can help you achieve the best results and minimize the risk of complications.4
+Select a board-certified plastic surgeon with experience performing areola reduction (and any other procedures you're considering).
+Having a skilled and qualified surgeon can help you achieve the best results and minimize the chance of complications.

 Make the most of the consultation

-No surgery is entirely without risk, so it's important to have a good understanding of the potential complications, even if the risk is low.
+No surgery is entirely without side effects, so it's important to have a good understanding of them, even if the possibility is low.

-Though areola reduction surgery is typically considered safe, the following are risks that your surgeon should explain to you:3
+Though areola reduction surgery is typically considered safe, the following are complications that your surgeon should explain to you:8

-- Infection is always a possibility when you have an incision, but following proper aftercare instructions can help reduce the risk.
+- Infection is always a possibility when you have an incision, but following proper aftercare instructions can help reduce its occurrence.

-- Inability to breastfeed due to milk duct damage is a rare but possible complication of areola reduction surgery, and the reason doctors often recommend putting off this surgery until a person has finished having children.
+- Inability to breastfeed due to milk duct damage is a rare but potential complication of areola reduction surgery.
+For this reason, doctors often recommend putting off this surgery until a person has finished having children.3

 What Happens During Areola Reduction Surgery?

-Here's a general overview of the areola reduction procedure:
+Here's a general overview of the areola reduction procedure:3

-- You will be given a local anesthetic and possibly IV sedation to keep you pain-free and relaxed during the procedure.
+- You will be given a local anesthetic and possibly intravenous sedation to keep you pain-free and relaxed during the procedure.

 - The surgeon will use a circular metal device to measure your “new" areola.